STXT - Semantic Text

 17.3.
 Core independence

-It also MAY act as part of the parsing process.
+It MAY also act as part of the parsing process.
 In that case it SHOULD be weakly coupled with it.
-This would allow detecting errors without having to wait until the end of parsing.
+This would make it possible to detect errors without having to wait until the end of parsing.

 The template system allows adding semantic validation to STXT documents without modifying the base syntax of the language.